-All direct service professionals, program specialists, and supervisors of direct service professionals who provide Community Participation Supports must complete the Department approved training on Community Participation Support by 7/1/18.
+All direct service professionals, program specialists, and supervisors of direct service professionals who provide Community Participation Support must complete the Department approved training on Community Participation Support by 7/1/18.
 After 7/1/18, all new hires must complete the Department approved training on Community Participation Support within 60 days of hire and during that time they must be supervised by someone who has completed the training.

 Enhanced levels of service are based on the participant's behavioral or medical support needs.
-At least one staff person must have one of the following certifications or degrees to provide enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service:
+Effective 1/1/18, at least one staff person must have one of the following certifications or degrees to provide enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service:

-- NADD Competency-Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.
+- NADD Competency Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
-Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
-ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 3.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance. - 7.
 Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs. - 10.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 8.
 Comply with Department standards related to provider qualifications.

-Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:
+Adult Training Facility and Older Adult Day Facility staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

 - 1. Be at least 18 years of age.

 - 2. Complete necessary pre/in-service training based on the service plan.

 - 3. Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree.

 - 4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

 - •The nature of the crime;

 - •Facts surrounding the conviction;

-- •Time elapsed since the conviction;
+- •Time elapsed since the conviction:

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.